fraterrisus/walkthroughs/aethus/items.md

 | --- | --- |
 | 1x [Ghostfish](#ghostfish) | 2x Fish Flesh |
 | 1x [Aelian Minnows](#aelian-minnow) *or*<br/>1x [Sandfish](#sandfish) | 1x Fish Flesh |

+You can't eat this stuff raw (sushi, anyone?) but you can use it to craft other foods.

 {% endaethusitem %}
 {% aethusitem 'Fish Pie' %}